undulatus/scrabble-calculator/README.md

-Scrabble Calculater
+Scrabble Calculator
 =============

-This is an exam entry application made by Bryan Matthew Batanes
+This is an exam entry application made by - Bryan Matthew Batanes

 Table of Contents
 -----------------